Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

 Another straight forward helper function for matching a secret against a claim and returning it.
-If no scret matches it returns False
+If no secret matches it returns False

 >Append the code to auth/core.py

-Next Function - permissions
+Next Function - `permissions`

 <-- TODO: Move this to the end to the "Adding authentication checks to our endpoints" section -->